Program Description:

 f. robbery in the first or second degree,

-g. robbery or attempted robbery with a dangerous weapon, or imitation firearm,
+g. robbery or attempted robbery with a dangerous weapon or imitation firearm,

 h. arson in the second degree,